k-vyn/framer-ios-kit/README.md

 As we get away from using pixel positioning, we won't be using x & y based positioning.
 Instead, we'll be setting things called constraints.
 When you set a constraint, it's like saying that a layer can't go beyond a certain position.
 There are four constraints for positioning: leading, trailing, top, and bottom.

-To set a leading & top constraint on a box, it's super easy.
+To set a leading & top constraint on a box, write this –

 <pre>
 layer = new Layer